Answer a few simple questions to make your document in minutes

 The fees associated with meeting and hiring a conventional lawyer can total anywhere between hundreds of dollars to thousands, if the matter is complex.
 With Rocket Lawyer, every contract that you create can be created especially for you.
 Simply click on the "Make document" button to get started.
 As with any document that you sign, you might also find it helpful to ask a Rocket Lawyer On Call® attorney to read it over for you.

 Upon finishing this contract, you will have the ability to review it anytime and anywhere.
-You also can engage with your document in any or all of the following ways: making edits, printing it out, getting RocketSign® digital signatures, and downloading it as a PDF document or Word file.
+You also can engage with your document in any or all of the following ways: making edits, printing it out, getting RocketSign® electronic signatures, and downloading it as a PDF document or Word file.
 Attached to your Social Media Contract, you'll discover a list of tips on what to do next.
 As a best practice, you should store a final copy of the signed contract in your employee files.

 If you attempt it on your own, finding a lawyer to review your Social Media Contract can be time-consuming and fairly costly.
 Sometimes an attorney will not even accept requests to review documents that they did not draft.
 If an attorney does decide to offer feedback, they would still make you pay their standard fees to do so.
 A more cost-effective option is to request help from the Rocket Lawyer On Call® network of attorneys.
 With a Premium membership, you can get your documents evaluated by an experienced attorney.
 Whether you end up making additional copies of your Social Media Agreement or other agreements, we are here to help.